tpiske22/doggoByPetfinder/README.md

 Doggo by PetFinder

+Note**
+You must sign up for a Petfinder API key and add it to the app's String params for the app to function correctly.
+I'm keeping my own API key out of the public eye.

 This app is meant to help users discover adoptable dogs in their area by querying the PetFinder API.
 Upon first launching, you'll be greeted with a welcome message, and if you give the app access to your current location, the app will initially search for dogs using your current zip code.